top of page

 What do I put inside a Feeling Better Box - guidelines for everyone:

-1. Sensory Items: To engage the senses and bring comfort.
+Sensory Items: To engage their senses and provide instant comfort.

-2. Emotional Items: A way to express and process feelings. (pen and paper, photos, positive messages)
+Emotional Items: A gentle nudge to express and process those feelings.

 So, let's make this more concrete: